Labour ahead in new poll - just

 Te Pāti Māori polled 3 per cent, down from 3.2, and NZ First was at 4 per cent, up 1 point, and just shy of the 5 per cent threshold.

 Talbot-Mills polls for the Labour Party, but this is a poll for their corporate clients.
+It was taken from April 29 to May 10, so it does not capture the post-Budget polling period, like the TVNZ-Kantar Poll.
+The Budget was delivered on May 19.

 On these numbers, Labour would have 49 seats, and the Greens would have 11, giving that bloc 60 seats in Parliament.
 National would have 47 seats and Act would have 9, giving them 56 seats.

-If Te Pāti Māori wins an electorate seat, it would have four seats, enough to create a hung Parliament if it backed National and Act, or to give Labour and Greens the right to govern formally backed them, or if it abstained from blocking confidence and supply motions.
+If Te Pāti Māori wins an electorate seat, it would have four seats, enough to create a hung Parliament if it backed National and Act, or to give Labour and Greens the right to govern formally if it backed them, or if it abstained from blocking confidence and supply motions.

 The poll comes as support for the left and right blocs in Parliament continues to tighten.
 A TVNZ-Kantar poll published on Monday night showed National/Act and Labour/the Greens/Te Pāti Māori with 60 seats each.